How to Grow a Flower Container Garden for Beginners

 pansies and gerbera daisies

-Before you choose your flowers or container, consider the types of plants that will thrive in the growing season and the outdoor area you are growing them in.
+Before you choose your flowers or container, consider the types of plants that will thrive in the growing season and the outdoor area where you will grow them.

 How much sunlight and water your plants require is essential information when choosing plants for your containers.